metacpan/metacpan-cpan-extracted/distros/A/App-Greple-subst/README.md

 # DESCRIPTION

-This **greple** module supports search and substitution for text based on dictionary file.
+This **greple** module supports check and substitution of text file using a dictionary file.

-Dictionary file is given by **--dict** option and contains pattern and correct string pairs.
+Dictionary file is given by **--dict** option and contains pattern and expected string pairs.

     greple -Msubst --dict DICT